sshoesmith/AB_Hypothesis_Testing/README.md

 company determine if they should stay with the old website, convert to the new site, or run the old vs. new experiment for longer.

-This was completed in a jupyter notebook.
-To install the jupyter notebook application visit:

 Work was performed in a jupyter notebook.
 The link to download the jupyter notebook application can be found here: